 Drs.
 Elaine and James Wolf created the Wolf Fund for Diversity Education to support Nebraska Wesleyan University’s efforts to become a more diverse and inclusive community.
-Elaine and the late James Wolf are long-time friends of Nebraska Wesleyan University and holders of a joint honorary degree of doctor of humane letters from Nebraska Wesleyan.
+Elaine and James Wolf were long-time friends of Nebraska Wesleyan University and were awarded a joint honorary degree of doctor of humane letters by Nebraska Wesleyan.

-These funds support Nebraska Wesleyan University’s commitment to diversity and inclusion by providing opportunities to enhance the university’s cultural literacy in issues relating to race, religion, age, gender identity and expression, creed, color, ability, citizenship status, ethnicity and sexual orientation.
-We expect recipients of these funds to be intentional about diversity and inclusion in the project for which they apply and intentional in sharing their learning with the Nebraska Wesleyan community.
+These funds support Nebraska Wesleyan University’s commitment to diversity and inclusion by providing opportunities to enhance our understanding of issues relating to race, religion, age, gender identity and expression, creed, color, ability, citizenship status, ethnicity, and sexual orientation.
+We expect recipients of these funds to be intentional about the diversity and inclusion project for which they apply and intentional in sharing their learning with the Nebraska Wesleyan community.

 - Full-time and part-time faculty members, as well as staff are eligible to apply for these funds.